Overview of Agile for Beginners

 The Agile manifesto follows 12 core principles of project development.
 These principles are the guiding perception of project development which helps the project team to be agile in the work and thinking pattern of the project.

 - The ultimate priority is to earn customer satisfaction by delivering a quality product at the right time.

-- Being capable to deliver working software within the short time span, from a couple of weeks to a couple of months.
+- Being capable of delivering working software within a short time span, from a couple of weeks to a couple of months.

 - As a team, the developers and business people must work together during the project.